nus-cs2103-AY1920S2/duke/docs/README.md

 ### 2.8.7 Changing note title
 Change the note title of the note.
-Format: `notes INDEX n/NEW_NOTE_TITLE`
+Format: `notes INDEX NEW_NOTE_TITLE`

 - `INDEX` is the index of the specified note as shown in the `display` function when you `display` all notes.
 - `NEW_NOTE_TITLE` is the new title of the note.

 ## 2.9 Bye
-Exits Duke and closes the window.
+Prints the goodbye message and saves everything to the file.
+You may now exit Duke!
 Format: `bye`

 # Feedback, Bug Reports